Impacts of Aggregation on Model Diversity and Consumer Utility: Experiments

-\paragraph{Incentivizing model replacement (extending Section \ref{sec:incentretrain})} Finally, in Section \ref{sec:incentretrain} we studied model replacement, where the goal was to incentivize model creators to pick tasks to improve on that end up improving consumer welfare.
-First, Lemmas \ref{lem:winpick} and \ref{lem:valuepick} showed that winrate would incentivize producer to improve on the \emph{same} tasks, while consumer welfare would incentivize them to improve on \emph{completely inverted} orders of tasks, and Lemma \ref{lem:valueincent} showed that weighted winrate incentivized producers to improve on different tasks whenever they began by being sufficiently specialized: see Appendix \ref{app:experiments} for illustrations of these patterns.
-Next, Theorem \ref{thrm:bothneg} showed that weighted winrate strictly improves incentives for local instantaneous winrate for two competing producers, so long as it is \emph{not} the case that one of the two producers is in the non-monotone regime, where its instantaneous increase in value leads to a \emph{decrease} in consumer welfare.
-Figure \ref{fig:scatterincentivessummed} considers every pair of models and looks at which pair of tasks they would be most incentivized to improve in.
-The $x$ axis of this plot displays the gap between instantaneous consumer welfare induced by producers picking to maximize value and if they picked to maximize winrate, and the $y$ axis is the gap between utility if they picked to maximize value and to maximize weighted winrate.
-Points lie along the $y=x$ axis when both incentives induce identical behavior: specifically, this occurs when models do not begin by being sufficiently specialized (condition of Lemma \ref{lem:valueincent}).
-Points are below the $y=x$ axis whenever weighted winrate induces higher changes in consumer welfare than winrate.
-Note that this is not guaranteed to happen always (see Table \ref{tab:exinst}), but for this dataset, weighted winrate always weakly improves consumer welfare.
+\textbf{Incentivizing model replacement (extending Section \ref{sec:incentretrain})} In Section \ref{sec:incentretrain} we studied model replacement, where the goal was to incentivize model creators to pick tasks to improve in that increase consumer welfare.
+Theorem \ref{thrm:bothneg} showed that weighted winrate improves incentives for consumer welfare, so long as it is \emph{not} the case that one of the two producers is in the non-monotone regime on both tasks.
+To explore the incentives for model replacement with this dataset, we take every pair of models and calculate tasks they would be incentivized to improve in, given different objectives (winrate, weighted winrate, consumer welfare).
+In Figure \ref{fig:instant-gap-router}, we display how far from optimal (social welfare) each of weighted winrate and winrate incentives are.
+The $x$-axis gives the gap between winrate and optimal, while the $y$ axis gives the gap between weighted winrate and optimal: points are along the diagonal if they give equal incentives, and below (resp. above) the diagonal if weighted winrate is better (resp. worse).
+Note that weighted winrate gives better incentives \emph{almost everywhere}: almost every point is along or below the diagonal.
+This suggests that empirical performance of weighted winrate is stronger than our conservative theoretical guarantees.